-Fig. 17 shows the effects of changing the flash capacity on miss ratio for both traces.
-For each flash capacity, we also plot the write rate and WA of both systems.
-We find that FairyWREN needs less flash capacity than Kangaroo to achieve a given miss ratio.
-Fairy WREN also requires less overprovisioning due to its lower write rate.
+Fig. 19 shows the effects of changing the flash capacity on miss ratio for both traces.
+For each flash capacity, we also plot the write rate and wa of both systems.
+We find that FairyWren needs less flash capacity than Kangaroo to achieve a given miss ratio.
+FairyWren also requires less overprovisioning due to its lower write rate.
 This trend is more prominent in the Twitter trace than the Meta trace, which is less write-intensive.
-For the Twitter trace, Kangaroo's use of TLC prevents it from achieving higher miss ratios.
-Kangaroo's higher write rate requires much more overprovisioning, increasing the overall flash capacity needed to survive 6 years above 3.6 TB.
+For the Twitter trace, the limitation of only using TLC prevents Kangaroo from achieving better miss ratios since Kangaroo's needs much more overprovisioning, increasing the overall flash capacity needed to survive 6 years above 3.6 TB.
+Thus, Kangaroo's miss ratio curve shifts to the right.

-We also see that flash capacity sets the write budget for the flash device, defining the write rate that the system can tolerate for a desired lifetime.
+We also see that flash capacity sets the write budget for the flash device, defining the write rate that the caching system can tolerate for a desired lifetime.
+As the capacity increases, both FairyWren and Kagnaroo can maintain a higher write rate and both systems use that write rate to further reduce misses.
 One might expect a similar relationship for write amplification.
-However, the systems have different miss ratios, causing Kangaroo to need to have a lower WA through massive overprovisioning.
+However, the systems have different miss ratios, causing Kangaroo to need to have a lower wa through massive overprovisioning.